marcdfranc/git-issues/README.md

 ## Maintainers

-- Maintainer: Marcelo de Oliveira Francisco (`marcdfranc@gmail.com` ou `@marcdfranc` no GitHub)
+- Maintainer: Marcelo de Oliveira Francisco (`marcdfranc@gmail.com` / `@marcdfranc` on GitHub)

 ## Troubleshooting

-- Invalid token: verify `config.json` or environment variable contains a valid token.
+- Invalid token: Check if `.ghissues` was created and contains a valid token.
-- Permission errors: ensure token has correct scopes for the target repository.
+- Permission errors: Ensure the token is correctly scoped to the target repository.
-- Editor not found: set editor in `config.json` to a command available in PATH (Windows: `notepad` or `code`).
+- Editor not found: configure the editor in `.ghissues` to a command available in PATH (Windows: `notepad` or `code`), prefer to use the application's init command instead of directly editing the file.